Scalr/terraform-provider-scalr/website/docs/d/webhook.html.markdown

   Get information on a webhook.
 ---

-# Data Source: scalr_webhook
+# scalr_webhook

-Use this data source to get information about a webhook.
+This data source is used to retrieve details of a webhook.

 ## Example Usage